All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Common Side Effects

-CJC-1295 stimulates natural growth hormone production, and most side effects are related to the body adjusting to elevated GH levels.
+CJC-1295 stimulates natural growth hormone production, and most side effects are related to the body adjusting to improved GH levels.
 Men and women share the majority of the same side effects, with a few male-specific considerations covered below. cjc-1295 for beginners guide

 Injection Site Reactions